MrKrautee/django-advanced-admin/README.rst

 -------------------------

-The extra context variables you add here, can be accessed in the views template.
+The extra context variables you add here, can be accessed in the views templates.
+They are located in ../django/contrib/admin/templates/admin/
-Directory: django/contrib/admin/templates:

 * index_view: ``index.html``
 * app_index_view: ``app_index.html``